lmullen/lincolnmullen.com/content/newsletter/16/index.md

 The book is provisionally titled _The Olive Branch and the Sword: The United States in the Mediterranean, 1800--1805_, and it will be published by Johns Hopkins University Press.
 For our fifteenth wedding anniversary, we took a trip to some of the sites in her book.
-So here we are outside the fortifications in Tangier.
+Here we are outside the fortifications in Tangier.

 ---